ubclaunchpad/LP-website/handbook/tools/slack.md

 * [**Use threads**](https://slackhq.com/getting-the-most-out-of-threads) for conversations, especially in large channels!
 This helps prevent spam and makes it easier to catch up on missed conversations.
 * Name channels using our [naming scheme](#naming-slack-channels) to make it easier for others to find your channels.
 * If it is important, **do not leave it in Slack**!
 We are on the free tier of Slack, so messages eventually expire.
 Anything important or permanent should be in a [GitHub issue or repository](/handbook/tools/github.md)!
+* If a discussion pertains to club-wide decisions, **please do not use direct messages** - whenever possible, have the discussion in a relevant shared channel so that there is more visibility into what's going on, and to avoid excluding team members who might be able to contribute useful input.
+Good places to start discussions are relevant `#tm-` or `#ask-` channels.
+  * If it doesn't feel like a discussion pertains to any specific channel, feel free to create a new channel (following our [naming scheme](#naming-slack-channels)) and link to it from other channels so that people can drop in on discussions they want to contribute to!

 ## Naming Slack Channels